-When you design a document report template, you can add a section to specifically identify and report on these embedded elements.
+When you design a document report template, you can add a section to specifically identify and report on these structural elements.

-Ribbon Publish > Documentation > Document Templates > Sections Other Resources window Document Generation User Templates : right-click on a template Open > Sections
+Ribbon Publish > Model Reports > Templates > Sections Other 'Resources' tab of the Browser window Document Publishing Custom Templates <template type=""> : right-click on a template Open > Sections</template>

-Add section to report on embedded elements on an element
+Add section to report on structural elements on an element

 Action Detail Add section Select the 'Package > Element > Embedded Elements' checkbox.
-The embedded elements section markers are added to the template: embedded elements > <embedded elements<="" td=""></embedded> When the report is generated from the template, any embedded elements are listed with their parent element.
+The embedded elements section markers are added to the template: embedded elements > <embedded elements<="" td=""></embedded> When the report is generated from the template, any structural elements are listed with their parent element.